mckinneymorgan/Text-Generation/README.txt

 Original author: Morgan McKinney 4/2021

 Machine learning generation of Shakespearean text using a recurrent neural network.
+The network model is created with the help of PyTorch.
 Reads in original Shakespeare text and outputs uniquely generated Shakespearean text.

 Network trains using included Shakespeare text dataset.
 There is no need for user input to run.
 The network will output loss at given intervals to illustrate how well it is learning throughout runtime.